lemleysamantha/Project-one/README.md

 ### Advantages
 There are many advantages of this model. some of them are:

-1- It can be used for both classification and regression problems: Decision trees can be used to predict both continuous and discrete values i.e. they work well in both regression and classification tasks.

-2- It can capture nonlinear relationships: They can be used to classify non-linearly separable data.

-3- It does not require any transformation of the features if we are dealing with non-linear data because he data type of decision tree can handle any type of data whether it is numerical or categorical, or boolean.

-4- Easy to understand, interpret, visualize.

-5- Less data preparation needed: In the decision tree, there is no effect by the outsider or missing data in the node of the tree, that’s why the decision tree requires fewer data.

-6- Decision tree is non-parametric: Non-Parametric method is defined as the method in which there are no assumptions about the spatial distribution and the classifier structure.
+1- Compared to other algorithms decision trees requires less effort for data preparation during pre-processing.

+2- A decision tree does not require normalization of data.

+3- A decision tree does not require scaling of data as well.

+4- Missing values in the data also do NOT affect the process of building a decision tree to any considerable extent.

+5- A Decision tree model is very intuitive and easy to explain to technical teams as well as stakeholders and can be used for both classification and regression problems.

+### Disadvantages

+1- A small change in the data can cause a large change in the structure of the decision tree causing instability.

+2- Decision tree often involves higher time to train the model.

+3- Decision tree training is relatively expensive as the complexity and time has taken are more.

+4- The Decision Tree algorithm is inadequate for applying regression and predicting continuous values.

+5- It can’t be used in big data: If the size of data is too big, then one single tree may grow a lot of nodes which might result in complexity and leads to overfitting.

-* Linear Regression Model
+* ## Linear Regression Model